LoginRadius/engineering-portal/content/blog/build-a-twitter-bot-using-nodejs/index.md

 > The world is yours to explore.

 And the dev world is based entirely on exploring technologies and frameworks.
 Play with this **twitter** library and see what interesting stuff can be built with it.
 Maybe, search tweets with a particular hashtag and like them?
 Or maybe, retweet tweets of any particular user?
 You are free to use your imagination and coding skills to explore more and more.
-If `axios` and `dotenv` are new to you, then go ahead and read their documentations.
+If `axios` and `dotenv` are new to you, then go ahead and read their documentation.
 Get hold of the concepts of environment variables.
 And come up with your own cool Twitter Bot.

 > Keep in mind Twitter's [Developer Policy & Terms](https://developer.twitter.com/en/developer-terms) and [Twitter Terms & Conditions](https://twitter.com/en/tos).
 These should not be violated in whatever project you are building.